Volunteering opportunities

 • Contribute to improvements in youth mental health services

-• Receive training in mental health, suicide prevention, alcohol and other drugs, other areas
+• Receive training in mental health, suicide prevention and other associated topics

 • Create new friendships with passionate and like-minded young people